 The monthly payments on a mortgage are made up of two elements.
 Borrowers have to pay back the amount borrowed or the capital, known as repayments, and the interest, which is based on the interest rate attached to the product.
 Most combine both and are known as repayment mortgages but it is possible to only pay back the interest each month initially.
 These are known as interest-only mortgages and do work out cheaper on a monthly basis but the full debt must be repaid at the end of the loan term.

-The two main types of mortgage are fixed deals or trackers.
-A fixed-rate gives you certainty as there is a defined amount you must repay each month that is set for a certain period, typically two, five and sometimes even 10 years.
+The two main types of mortgage are fixed-rate or trackers.
+A fixed-rate gives you certainty as there is a defined amount you must repay each month that is set for a certain period, typically two, five and sometimes even 10 years or longer.
 A fixed-rate protects you if interest rates go up as you have already locked in your repayments and they won’t change until your deal ends.

 In contrast, a tracker rate mortgage follows interest rates, usually those set by the Bank of England but it can be linked to a lender’s own calculations.
 These can be cheap if interest rates are falling.
 For example, if the Bank of England base rate falls, your repayments would also drop but it also works the other way, so if interest rates rise, your mortgage repayments will get more expensive.